especies

 garganta con la que muelen el coral, que a

-su ves es excretado como arena.
+su vez es excretado como arena.
 Debemos

 agradecerles, pues su sistema digestivo es